Amnesia

 Complications

-Amnesia varies in severity and scope.
+How much amnesia affects memory is different from person to person.
 But even mild amnesia takes a toll on daily activities and quality of life.
-The syndrome can cause problems at work, at school and in social settings.
+Amnesia can make it hard to function at work, at school and in social settings.

 It may not be possible to recover lost memories.
-Some people with severe memory problems need to be supervised or need to live in a care facility.
+Some people with serious memory loss need to be supervised or need to live in a care facility.

 Prevention